-Multi-car policies can be a way for some families to save on the cost of cover: but before signing up, you should always compare individual quotes from a wide range of providers before deciding which is the best strategy for you.
+Multi-car policies can be a way for some families to save on the cost of cover.
+But before committing, you should always compare individual quotes from a wide range of providers before deciding which is the best strategy for you.

 How multi-car insurance works

-Certain providers offer groups of people who live at the same address the chance to insure all their vehicles under the same umbrella policy.
-This means you only have one set of paperwork to complete, and a single renewal date every year.
+Certain insurers offer groups of people who live at the same address the chance to insure all their vehicles under the same umbrella policy.
+This means you only have one set of paperwork to complete, and a single renewal date each year.
 These policies apply even if the vehicles have different main and named drivers, provided all the vehicles are registered at the same address.

-The owners don’t necessarily have to be related.
-We also have a guide on how car insurance is calculated to generate a price.
+The owners don’t necessarily have to be related (see how car insurance is calculated).

 Typically a multi-car policy will cover between two and five vehicles.
 From the insurer’s point of view, encouraging a family or other group to sign up to this type of cover brings in more business than if they each went with a different firm.
 That’s why companies are happy to offer discounts on what the group would pay if they each bought individual policies from the same provider.

-Insurers say that some groups or families with several vehicles can save more than 20 per cent on their premiums, although the discounts for homes with two drivers and two cars are likely to be lower than this.
+Insurers say that some groups or families with several vehicles can save more than 20% on their car insurance.
+Although the discounts for homes with two drivers and two cars are likely to be lower than this.

 Drawbacks of multi-car cover

-If you have several cars you’d like to put on a multi-car policy, chances are they all have different renewal dates.
-What the insurer will normally offer to do is add each car to the collective policy whenever that particular vehicle’s cover comes up for renewal.
-You should be able to get a price for subsequent vehicles when you insure the first car, which will be honoured provided the drivers’ circumstances – such as their make of car, and whether they’ve made any claims – do not change.
+If you have several cars you'd like to put on a multi-car policy, chances are they all have different renewal dates.
+What the insurer will normally offer is to add each car to the collective policy whenever that particular vehicle’s cover comes up for renewal.
+You should be able to get a price for subsequent vehicles when you insure the first car, which will be honoured provided the drivers' circumstances – such as their make of car, and whether they've made any claims – don't change.

-Don’t assume that, just because you’re getting a discount for a multi-car policy, this is the cheapest way of buying cover.
-It may be better value if each motorist obtains their own cover from different providers.
-There is no way of knowing what the best or cheapest solution is for you and your family without actually comparing prices between multi-car and individual policies.
+Don’t assume that, just because you're getting a discount for a multi-car policy, this is the cheapest way of buying cover.
+It may be better value if each driver gets their own cover from different providers.

 For example, the company offering a multi-card policy may be especially expensive for young male drivers.
 So including your 18-year-old son on a group policy could turn out to be more costly even with a discount factored in.

-Households with several cars are likely to have seen their insurance payments rise rapidly over recent months and years.
-But there are other ways you can try to keep a lid on premiums:
+Households with several cars are likely to have seen their insurance payments rise over recent years.
+But there are other ways you can try to keep a lid on car insurance costs:

 - Beef up your security.
 If your car is fitted with an alarm or immobiliser, it should be harder to steal.
-This should in turn lead to a lower cost of cover.
+This should in turn lead to a lower cost of car insurance.